rodydavis/rodydavis/src/data/blog/flutter-graph-database.md

 Instead of storing data in a table for each collection we store the data as a graph in a nodes and edges table with some additional extensions in SQLite to make it easier.

-Here is a [page](https://www.hytradboi.com/2022/simple-graph-sqlite-as-probably-the-only-graph-database-youll-ever-need) that goes in to detail about it.
+Here is a [page](https://www.hytradboi.com/2022/simple-graph-sqlite-as-probably-the-only-graph-database-youll-ever-need) that goes in to detail about it and showcases what we are trying to build.

 ## Getting Started